 Kocher is one of many Illinois Wesleyan alumni who now call Japan home, but according to International Office Director Stacey Shimizu, only one current IWU student spent an extended time period abroad in Japan this year.
 Dane Brinkmeier, ’12, who studied for the academic year at Tokyo’s Sophia University, returned to the United States for break just days before the earthquake hit.

 “When I was home in March, I wasn’t sure if I would be coming back to Japan,” said Brinkmeier, an international studies major with a concentration in Asian studies.
 “My heart was going out to those who suffered in the tsunami.”

 Besides minor inconveniences like planned blackouts and power outages designed to conserve energy, Brinkmeier’s international experience was not drastically affected by the events in March.
 “Tokyo is a good 250 miles from where the disaster hit,” said Brinkmeier, who has been back in Japan since early April and plans to return to the United States in August.
 “I feel fortunate that I could return to Japan.”

-More than 80 IWU students and faculty members attended Paper Cranes for Japan, held on April 4
+More than 80 IWU students and faculty members attended Paper Cranes for Japan, held

 While not everyone in the IWU community was able to provide hands-on assistance in Japan this semester, those in Bloomington-Normal have also worked to contribute to relief efforts.
 On March 27 during their annual International Carnival (I-Carnival) at the Hansen Student Center, IWU’s International Society student organization (I-Society) raised money for The American Red Cross Japan Fund.
 Although the main attractions were song and dance performances by IWU’s international students, I-Society also raffled off a painting created on the spot by art major Katya Kobrina, ’12.